MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 + Session working directory APIs help manage the files in your workspace.
 + Session snapshot APIs help create and manage session snapshots.

->For the full documentation for each session API, check out [this API Reference section](https://microsoft.github.io/deployr-api-docs/9.0.1/#session-apis) and @@THIS VIGNETTE.
+>For the full documentation for each session API, check out [this API Reference section](https://microsoft.github.io/deployr-api-docs/9.0.1/#session-apis).

 <table>
     <thead>